danbetea/nst-experiments/README.md

 - ```matplotlib```
 - ```imagemagick``` (to make gifs or do other image conversions)

 On the scientific side, I assume enough knowledge of machine learning and linear algebra to start experimentation.
-A quick basic tutorial is [this great website by Harrish Narayanan](https://github.com/titu1994/Neural-Style-Transfer).
+A quick basic tutorial is [this great website by Harish Narayanan](https://github.com/titu1994/Neural-Style-Transfer).
 A very brief introduction preaching to the choir (i.e. for people already familiar with machine learning) is given below.

 On the artistic side, I assume nothing, and what perhaps looks interesting to me looks completely bizarre to a million other randomly sampled people.